chaoscookiegames/chaos-cookie-coding-challenge/README.md

 :-------------------------:|:-------------------------:
 <img src="Screenshots/menu.png" width="30%"> | <img src="Screenshots/gameplay.png" width="30%">

+**Technical details**
+Please make a private repo by using this one as a template.
+Solve the challenge and create a PR in your copy and add [@itsbeatka](https://www.github.com/itsbeatka) when you're ready with your solution.

 **Task overview**

 We would like you to introduce a temprary limit to how long the user can play.
 We will measure the length of a play session in the number of avoided cakes.